Notifications

 • Enabling diversified and renewable electricity generation through our open, 24-hour, free market grid

-• Alberta is on track to eliminate coal-generated electricity by 2023, 7 years ahead of requirements
+• Alberta is on track to eliminate coal-generated electricity by the end of 2023, 7 years ahead of the federal target

-• Alberta has significant renewable energy potential and one of the best solar resources in Canada
+• Alberta has significant renewable energy potential and one of the best solar resource in Canada

 • Person wearing a blue outfit and white gloves holding a handful of bitumen